bermi/disk-memoizer/README.md

 None of the following options are required:

     {
-      // Number of seconds before considering the cache stale
+      // Number of milliseconds before considering the cache stale
       // By default the cache won't expire maxAge,